 Japanese: tonkotsu ramen to bīru kudasai

 This is fine if you only want to order one of each item, but there are going to be times when you want to order more of something.
 To do this, you need to express the quantity using another counter.
 There are a number of counters that can be used when ordering food or drink, but there are two in particular that will get you through any situation – the “tsu” counter and the “ko” counter.

-The “ko” counter is quite easy.
+As it goes, the “ko” counter is quite easy to use.
 For most numbers, you just need to say the number followed by “ko”, and you’re done.
 There are a few exceptions though, so here is the “ko” counter for the numbers one through ten.

-The ones to be careful of are one, six, eight and ten.
+You will need to pay special attention to the numbers one, six, eight and ten.
 For all of these, the original number has been shortened, and a hard double “k” sound is added in its place.

 The other counter, “tsu”, is more common, but also more difficult, because most of the numbers look nothing like the regular ones.
 Here they are: